ngs-mstb/micgent/README.md

 You might be running Docker container on a remote machine where you do not have your sequencing inputs already on a file system that you could bind-mount into the container.
 In that case, you can upload your FASTQ files into the container using any SFTP client.
-The command below exposes a port `8022` on the host.
-The SFTP server already runs inside the container.
-Note also that we bind-mount a directory to [persist Galaxy datasets on the host](host-export).
+The command below exposes a port `8022` on the host for connecting the remote SFTP client.
+The SFTP server
+already runs inside the container.
+Note that we still bind-mount a directory to [persist Galaxy datasets on the host](#host-export).
 The SFTP server uses this location to store the uploaded files (under a subdirectory `ftp`).
 If you change the port in the `docker run` command, you need to change it accordingly when you access the SFTP server from your client.
-We assume that the DNS name of your remote host is `my-host`.
+We assume in this example that the DNS name of your remote host is `my-host`.
 You should replace it with the actual hostname.

 ```
 docker run --rm -d -p 8080:80 -p 8022:22 --name ngs-mstb \